Long COVID and other considerations

 Long-term and residential care

-The MOH’s plan for addressing COVID-19 in long-term care homes and retirement homes includes guidance on managing outbreaks, mask use and screening
+The MOH’s plan for addressing COVID-19 in long-term care homes and retirement homes includes guidance on outbreak prevention and control.

 Resources: